 - Eventually, a galaxy will form, our galaxy

 How long for this process to occur?
-Well, approximately for the shape of our galaxy to form it will take less than a 1 billion years since the creation of the Universe, give or take a couple of centuries.
+Well, approximately for the shape of our galaxy to form it must have taken just under a 1 billion years since the creation of the Universe, give or take a couple of centuries.
 After that time the structured of the Milky Way was pretty much defined by the hydrogen that accumulated around the accretion disk... but the formation of our Solar System was still very far away.
 Many more supernovas and supernovae needed to spark before even the random nebula of what it would be our sun started to form

 Sagittarius A*, the black hole that sustains our galaxy, must have formed pretty early in the history of the Universe, for it to held our galaxy at the tender age of just below 1 billion years.
 According to scientists, the first massive stars began to shine as soon at the temperature of the Universe dropped, and the space in between the atoms, the 'fog' of the early Universe, allowed for the hydrogen to collapse and the formation of stars.
 That was as soon as 200 million years after the Big Bang, pretty much as soon as possible for Universe's standards